bayotlang04/chessParadox/README.md

 # chessParadox
-This program is a chess game with different game modes such as "Two steps ahead" and "Fog of War".
-Feel free to read our README file to learn more about the game and how it works.
+This program is a chess game that features different game modes, such as 'Two Steps Ahead' and 'Fog of War.'
+> Feel free to read more below to learn about the game and how it works.